Baltoli/skeletons/documents/notes.md

 ForStmt containing all the other loop data.
 In DynamicHandler I can use the ASTMatcher to bind a name to the AST node containing the loop condition, then pass that as well.

+Should change the interface to this PODO a bit.
+The reorderer already knows how to turn a statement into a string, so we should in fact just pass the statements bound by the matcher into the constructor rather than the strings we find.
+Also need to pass the initialiser.
+The loop variable should just be passed as a string though, as it's the only thing that doesn't fit neatly into a Stmt (as the bound, initialiser etc. do).

+Should add the ability to reverse loops other than increasing loops to the loop reverser - currently can only reverse < / <= and ++.
+Would be useful to do > /
+>= / --.

+## Next Steps

+So we currently have a system for reordering loops (in a semi-generic way), along with a script that allows for a file to be copied and reordered using strategies.
+The next steps will be to:
+* Implement some more reordering strategies (to get better coverage of the possible subtleties that might be hidden by the code)
+* Build some example programs (using GSL?) so that evaluation can be started.
+* This system currently operates at a file level.
+Obviously not every loop in a file can be reordered - some might be possible while others might not be.
+This is obviously an iterative process, and so we need some mechanism for making it workable for a programmer.
+* The minimum possible solution for making this an acceptable tool for a programmer to use is some way to report iterative feedback to the programmer.
+  For example, this might involve them marking a particular loop as parallelisable or not (how to best do this marking in the source file?)
+* One possible way to do the marking is to define a couple of macros (PARALLEL / NO_PARALLEL) that expand to annotation attributes (but a loop can't be directly annotated).
+* My best here so far is to define a macro `NOPAR` that adds a redundant `,0` onto the end of the for loop's specifier, breaking the AST matcher when run on it (turns the final part into a binary rather than a unary operator).
+* The programmer will have to perform a manual debugging process through marking functions as par / nopar.
+* This isn't really ideal, as the compiler should really be doing more work here.
+How about:
+  * Tool exits as soon as it finds *one* reorderable loop (reporting file, line numbers etc.).
+Should also output an identifier of some sort?
+  * The build script can then be used to automatically compile the project with each strategy applied.
+  * Each compiled version can then be automatically run using the run script, and the outputs compared.
+If all are the same, then use a script to insert a macro at the source location reported previously (MAYBE_PAR).
+If they are not, insert NO_PAR:

+        for(int i = 0; i < N; i++) {
+          work(i);
+        }

+        MAYBE_PAR_FOR(int i = 0; i < N; i++) {
+          work(i);
+        }

+        NO_PAR_FOR(int i = 0; i < N; i++) {
+          work(i);
+        }

+        PAR_FOR(int i = 0; i < N; i++) {
+          work(i);
+        }

+    where:

+        #define MAYBE_PAR_FOR(x) for (x,0)
+        #define NO_PAR_FOR(x) for (x,0)
+        #define PAR_FOR(x) _Pragma("omp parallel for") for (x,0)
+  * This strategy means that anything annotated with these macros will be ignored in the future by the AST matcher (downside is code *may* break if it's weird enough - this is OK).
+Then when it's run the next time, another loop will be discovered iteratively (run until no more are discovered!).
+  * Next thing to work on is probably build script integration - need a way to programmatically compile variants of a file into multiple executables.
+CMake will be awful for this, so probably just a little shell script is the best way.
+Write up in evaluation about how the non-traditional build model means that integration with existing tools is borderline terrible.